kannuri-sravan/covid19_analysis/README.md

 4. Fill forward and Backward Fill

+### NAN data results

+Total Cases         0

+New Cases           3

+Total Deaths        6

+New Deaths         18

+Active Cases        0

+Population          8

+MedianAge           8

+MedianAgeMale       8

+MedianAgeFemale     8

+Removing NAN data removes lot of usefull data Like data in Total Cases and Total Deaths columns

+I am taking here 0 filling approach, that way we can maitain consistency of the data to get better results without loosing them

+Dropping bottom 7 records beacause data belongs to are united states terries.

 ### Implementation
 #### Challenges :
 1. Collecting right sets of data and finding our correlation between them was complex part